mramshaw/Kubernetes/README.md

 [If you go this route, make sure to use your *best* machine for the __master__ node, as it is a single point of failure (multi-master clusters *may* be in the works but are not yet a reality as of Kubernetes 1.8).
-If the ___etcd___ on the master node breaks, not much else will work properly either.]
+If the ___etcd___ on the master node breaks, not much else will work properly either.
+You should probably back up this 'etcd' on a regular basis too.
+Maybe with a Kubernetes cronjob.]

-However, for dealing with cloud providers (such as AWS, Azure, GCP) it is probably not needed.
+However, for most purposes - including dealing with cloud providers (such as AWS, Azure, GCP, etc) - kubeadm is probably not necessary.
+It seems to be more of an installation and administration tool.

 Having dabbled with all 3 of the listed providers, I can confirm that it is not necessary to install __kubectl__ locally either.